 The club will monitor the telephone system and official website regularly to ensure that all information provided is current, fully updated and working efficiently.

-WE WILL MAKE MEMS PRIESTFIELD STADIUM A WELCOME PLACE FOR EVERYONE
+WE WILL MAKE THE MEDWAY PRIESTFIELD STADIUM A WELCOME PLACE FOR EVERYONE

-The Club is striving to make MEMS Priestfield Stadium accessible to all members of the community and in doing so comply with the Disability Discrimination Act.
+The Club is striving to make the Medway Priestfield Stadium accessible to all members of the community and in doing so comply with the Disability Discrimination Act.

 To this end the club offers: